Naw-San/Stock-News-Alert/README.md

   Replace your SID and Auth Token on line 13 and line 14 in the main.py file

 # Run the program
-  After modified with your favorite STOCK, COMPANY_NAME, SID, and Auth Token, run your progrm on your system.
+  When you have your favorite STOCK, COMPANY_NAME, SID, and Auth Token, run your progrm on your system.
 Below is the command to run the program,

     python3 main.py TSLA "Tesla Inc"